 The engineering drawings that MBM produced were used in the manufacture process.
 An initial inspection survey was undertaken to assess the tolerances of the design, and confirm the progress of the manufacture remained within the project schedule.

 Once the manufacturing was complete, the process to position the cradles onboard was undertaken.
 MBM Consultancy was on-hand to make sure the positioning of the cradle on the hatch covers was accurate, and that all securing methods were adhered to, i.e. steel to steel contact was created between cradle and deck to create a strong weld.

 During the loading sequence only minor adjustments and position issues were required to gain sea fastening.
 These were put down to a minor manufacture issue, an unknown structure in the tower, it being a new operation, and it being a new loading technique.
 These were all overcome and the team provided this exciting industry with a ground breaking project that was loaded successfully.

 During the loading of the cargo MBM was onsite to co-ordinate the placement of the grillage, and maintain the correct procedure for securing the grillage/cradle to the hatch cover was adhered to and undertaken as specified in the detailed design and analysis.

-The vessel sailing condition has the boundary condition of a 2.5m significant wave height.
+The vessel sailing condition for the Greater Gabbard Offshore Wind park hds the boundary condition of a 2.5m significant wave height.
 This boundary condition did not prevent the vessel sailing, and is an improvement to the boundary conditions imposed on barge transportations.
 Thus the vessel can sail more frequently than other vessels.

 As she sailed on the first voyage with her full set of 4 upright towers all parties concerned acknowledged a sense of achievement.
 These included:-